peteinfo/16x16/16x16.js/ReadMe.md

 ## prompt ideas

+- Need to add the creative prompt mode!
 - Use OpenAI Playground to generate prompts based on Oblique Strategies (or at least in the style of).
 - Q: Should the prompts be related to the next mode that is coming up?
 This might make it a lot more relevent and could potentially have some very light instructions included.